Salable/Salable-Web-Components/README.md

 Our project's testing framework leverages Playwright for end-to-end testing and Stencil spec tests for unit testing, with specific focus areas for different types of components:

+To enhance the detail and clarity of each section in your testing strategy, I'll provide expanded explanations and specifics for each bullet point.
+This will make each section more informative and straightforward.

 ### End-to-End Testing with Playwright (Stencil Library)

+**General Overview:**
-End-to-end testing ensures our components function correctly in a real browser environment:
+End-to-end testing in our `stencil-library` package is performed using Playwright.
+This simulates real-world scenarios to ensure that our components function correctly within a browser environment.
+These tests can be run using `pnpm test:e2e` or `pnpm test:e2e:ui`.

-Location: `stencil-library` package.
-Run: `pnpm test:e2e` or `pnpm test:e2e:ui`

 #### For Core Components (e.g., `salable-invoice`):
-   - Mock any data responses using Playwright routes.
-   - Confirm the component renders correctly
+- **Mock Data Responses:** Utilize Playwright routes to mock backend data responses.
+This is critical for testing components in isolation from the backend.
+- **Rendering Verification:** Check if the component, such as `salable-invoice`, renders correctly in the browser environment, ensuring all elements are present and visible.
-   - Ensure data is displayed in the expected locations
+- **Data Display:** Verify that data fetched or passed to the component is displayed correctly in the appropriate locations within the component.
-   - Make sure any user interactions work as expected
+- **User Interaction Testing:** Simulate user interactions like clicks, input, and form submissions to ensure the component behaves as expected.
-   - Perform visual regression testing to ensure styles (provided by Tailwind CSS) are correctly applied.
+- **Visual Regression Testing:** Use visual comparison tools to verify that the Tailwind CSS styles are applied correctly and consistently across updates.

 #### For Common Components (e.g., `salable-button`, `salable-status`):
-   - Ensure the component renders
+- **Component Rendering:** Ensure these common components render correctly, verifying basic functionality and visibility.
-   - Check the content is displayed correctly
+- **Content Accuracy:** Check that the content within these components (text, icons, etc.) is displayed as expected.
-   - Test any user interactions that affect the component state or trigger events
+- **Interaction Testing:** Test interactions (clicks, hovers, etc.) that may change the state of the component or trigger events.
-   - If there are various combinations of props make sure they're tested sensibly
+- **Props Combination Testing:** Assess different combinations of properties (props) these components accept to ensure they work under various configurations.
-   - As these components are used within core components and don't have a shadow DOM, they are not subjected to individual visual regression testing.
+- **Exclusion from Visual Regression Testing:** Since these components are part of the core components and lack an independent shadow DOM, they are not individually subjected to visual regression tests.

 ### Unit Testing with Stencil Spec Tests

+**Scope and Limitations:**
-Unit testing is targeted at verifying the functionality of individual components, we will limit unit tests to common components only to avoid having mock data there:
+In unit testing, we focus on the functionality of individual components, specifically the common components, to avoid complications with mock data.
+We use Stencil spec tests for this purpose.

-- Focus on testing specific class methods and functionalities, ensuring they operate as expected when used within core components.
+- **Method and Functionality Testing:** Examine specific class methods and functionalities within common components to ensure they perform as expected, especially when integrated within core components.

 ### Testing React-Wrapped Components

-Location: `react-client` package.
+**Location and Execution:**
-Run: `pnpm test` or `pnpm test:ui`
+These tests are located in the `react-client` package and can be executed using `pnpm test` or `pnpm test:ui`.

-- React client tests share the same setup and testing scripts as Stencil library e2e tests.
-The next section explains more
+- **Shared Testing Approach:** React client tests align with the Stencil library e2e tests in terms of setup and execution.
+This ensures consistency across different frameworks.

-## End-to-End Testing Strategy
+### End-to-End Testing Strategy for Multiple Frameworks

+**Integrated Approach:**
-The project integrates multiple front-end frameworks like Stencil and React.
-We've adopted a specific testing strategy to ensure consistency, efficiency, and maintainability.
-Here's how we approach it:
+Our project combines multiple front-end frameworks, like Stencil and React, necessitating a unified and efficient testing strategy.

-### Unified End-to-End Test Suites and Shared Resources
- - **We Share Test Utilities**: We have developed a suite of standard test utilities applicable across both frameworks.
-They include setup routines, simulations of user actions, and assertion functions.
+- **Shared Test Utilities:** We utilize a suite of standard test utilities that are applicable across both Stencil and React.
+These include shared setup routines, user action simulations, and standard assertion functions.
- - **We Use Common Mock Data**: We maintain a centralized repository of mock data, ensuring all tests across frameworks are using the same datasets for consistency.
+- **Common Mock Data Repository:** A centralized mock data repository is maintained to ensure consistency across all framework tests.
- - **We Design Abstract Test Scenarios**: Our test scenarios should be independent of the specificities of any framework, allowing us to apply the same test logic in both Stencil and React environments.
+- **Abstract Test Scenarios:** We design test scenarios that are framework-agnostic, enabling the application of the same testing logic in both Stencil and React environments.
- - **We Focus on Component Interactions**: Our e2e tests are more about how components interact with the shared utilities and mock data than their internal implementation specifics.
+- **Focus on Component Interactions:** The primary aim of our e2e tests is to evaluate how components interact with shared utilities and mock data, rather than delving into the internal specifics of their implementation.
- - **We Address Framework-Specific Features Separately**: If features are unique to a particular framework, we create additional, targeted tests for those aspects.
-These complement our shared tests and ensure comprehensive coverage.
+- **Framework-Specific Testing:** Where features are unique to a specific framework, we develop targeted tests to address these unique aspects.
+This approach complements our shared tests and ensures comprehensive coverage.

-By adopting this approach, we've created a robust testing environment that supports multiple frameworks while maintaining the integrity and consistency of our application across different technologies.
-This strategy enhances our development process and ensures a high-quality end product.

 #### Example Stencil and React Shared End-to-End Tests